 Two of the most common depression-related Mood Disorders are depression and bipolar disorder (once known as manic-depression).
 The definitions of the various types of bipolar disorders almost all include episodes of depression and episodes of mania (extremely disruptive and intense experiences of heightened mood).

-Diagnoses of Mood Disorders include Bipolar I Disorder, Bipolar II Disorder, Bipolar Disorder Not Otherwise Specified, Cyclothymic Disorder, Depressive Disorder Not Otherwise Specified, Depression (11 types), Dysthymic Disorder, Major Depressive Disorder, Mood Disorder Due to a General Medical Condition (a direct result of a physiological condition), Mood Disorder Not Otherwise Specified, and Substance-Induced Mood Disorder (the direct physiological result of a substance).
+Diagnoses of Mood Disorders include Bipolar I Disorder, Bipolar II Disorder, Bipolar Disorder Not Otherwise Specified, Cyclothymic Disorder, Depressive Disorder Not Otherwise Specified, Depression (11 types), Dysthymic Disorder, Major Depressive Disorder, Postpartum Depression, Mood Disorder Due to a General Medical Condition (a direct result of a physiological condition), Mood Disorder Not Otherwise Specified, and Substance-Induced Mood Disorder (the direct physiological result of a substance).

 Depression affects people of all ages, both sexes, all races, and in all parts of the world.
 Symptoms of depression in adults include deep, unshakable sadness and diminished interest in nearly all activities, as well as feelings of despair, hopelessness, and worthlessness, and in extreme cases even thoughts of committing suicide.
 Depression can dramatically impair a person’s ability to function both in social situations and at work.